Invoice Scripts

 Best Practices

-Documentation: Keep documentation of your custom billing rules for reference by your team.
+Document custom billing rules: Keep documentation of your custom billing rules for reference by your team.